filgf/grow3.js/website/learn.md

 runner, evaluation of a script ist started by calling `run()`.

 The runner is provided with a script, which is an ordinary JavaScript-function *(lines 2-8)*.
 Its main task is to define a set of recursive rules that describe how to construct the object *(lines 4-6)*.

+The function takes one argument: A reference to a grow3.System object that contains all functions (evaluation, helpers, builtin rules and modifiers) for working with a grow3.js system.

 In this case there is only the `start` rule that is the starting point of the evaluation.
 It calls one built-in rule (`cube()`) and that's all.

 ## Basics

 #### Rules and Modifiers

 Every Grow3 script consists of a set of **rules** that can be called as functions from other rules.
 There are a few buitin rules (such as `cube()` in the example above) that are the basic building blocks for every structure.
 Every rule has a name and an implementation which mostly consists of rule calls (and modifiers - see below) but is just plain JavaScript.

 Every rule is influenced by grow3's **state** when it is run.
 The state includes the local coordinate system (rotation and scaling), materials to apply and other data that influences the outcome of a rule based on the time it's run.

 The state for a rule can be manipulated using **modifiers**.
-Modifiers can be placed inside the rule call arguments fora rule or be called prior to calling a rule.
+Modifiers can be placed inside the rule call arguments for a rule or be called prior to calling a rule.

 #### Rule Evaluation

 Grow3 evaluates rules recursively.
 This means that often rules contain a call to themselves (or to another rule that calls the original rule again).
 Recursion is evaluated using a breadth first approach.

 The maximum recursion depth is limited to a call depth of 20.
 This value can be changed using the method `maxDepth(n)`.